Sell Relinquished Property

 Acquire Replacement Property

-While there are several requirements governing a 1031 Exchange, you will generally follow a simple, three step process:
+While there are several requirements governing a 1031 exchange, most transactions follow a simple, three step process:

-Leveraging a 1031 Exchange transaction if you sell your agricultural land can provide several valuable benefits, including:
+Leveraging a 1031 exchange transaction can provide several valuable benefits, including:

 This website is neither an offer to sell nor a solicitation of an offer to buy any security which can be made only by an offering memorandum, and sold only by broker dealers and registered investment advisors authorized to do so.